rkrentzwee/dotfiles/README.md

 ## Installation

+Before you can run the installation procedures you will need to boostrap yourself into having the following:

+ * An administrator account on the Mac you are installing into
+ * A way to log into github from the command line (ssh key, or password auth)
+ * A way to run git on the command line

+As of El Capitan, you will be prompted to download and install git via the command line tools package.

 ### The simple way...

 You can clone the repository wherever you want.
 (I like to keep it in `~/Projects/dotfiles`, with `~/dotfiles` as a symlink.)
 The bootstrapper script will pull in the latest version and copy the files to your home folder.